Fanya Baron: Persecution and execution

-On 30 September 1921, Fanya Baron was executed by the Cheka.
-Emma Goldman attempted to protest the execution, but was dissuaded by her friends and eventually left the country, thoroughly disillusioned with the Russian Revolution.
-After 18 years in prison, Aron Baron himself disappeared during the Great Purge of 1938.
+On the night of 29–30 September 1921, Fanya Baron was executed by the Cheka.
+According to Emma Goldman, she had resisted her fate until the last moment, having to be carried by Cheka officers to the spot of her execution.
+Goldman attempted to protest the execution, but was dissuaded by her friends and eventually left the country, thoroughly disillusioned with the Russian Revolution.
+After 18 years in prison, Aron Baron himself was executed during the Great Purge.